erdogant/bnlearn/docs/source/UseCases.rst

 Compute Conditional Probability Distributions (CPDs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At this point we have the data set in our dataframe (df), and we have the DAG based on expert knowledge.
 The next step is to connect your brains (DAG) to the data set.
 We can do this with the function :func:`bnlearn.bnlearn.parameter_learning.fit`.
-See section **Parameter learning** to learn more about conditional probability distributions (CPDs) and how parameters can be learned.
-In general, it is the task to estimate the values of the CPDs in the DAG based on the input data set.
+See section :ref:`Parameter learning` to learn more about conditional probability distributions (CPDs) and how parameters can be learned.
+In general; it is the task to estimate the values of the CPDs in the DAG based on the input data set.
 How cool is that!

 Parameter learning on the user-defined DAG and input data set.